juju4/incident-response-docs/docs/during/suspicious_system.md

     * abnormal activity
     * abnormal event (call, found usb key/DVD...)
 * Eventually, collect disk(offline) artifacts
-* Use sandbox to investigate binary and url
+* Use sandbox to investigate binaries and urls
 * Cross-check indicators of compromise and behaviors with your local and shared threat intelligence
     * other systems infected? repeat.
     * attacker communication channels